mlhartme/stool/client/documentation.md

 * **name**
   Name of the stage.
 * **apps**
-  App urls of this stage.
-Point your browser to one fo them access your app(s).
+  App names of this stage.
 * **running**
-  Apps of this stage currently running.
+  Currently running images of this stage.
 * **urls**
-  Urls of apps of this stage.
+  Urls for all apps of this stage.
+Point your browser to one fo them access your app(s).
 * **created-by**
   User who created this stage.
 * **created-at**